ICE Wants to Deport Me: Is It Too Late to Marry a U.S. Citizen?

 Issue 1: Whether or Not the Non-Citizen Is Being Held in Detention

 After an immigration arrest, the foreign-born person is normally held in a detention facility at first.
-A judge might grant release upon payment of a bond, and if the couple can afford to pay the bond and get the non-citizen out, this might be the time to actually get married.
-(Engineering a marriage while one person is in detention will be difficult.)
+A judge might grant release upon payment of a bond.
+If the couple can afford to pay the bond and get the non-citizen out of detention, this might be the time to actually get married.
+(Engineering a marriage while one person is being held in detention will be difficult.)

-But that's a lot of "ifs," and some categories of people, namely those who have committed crimes, or who already have an outstanding order of removal on record might not be eligible for bond at all.
+But that's a lot of "ifs."
+What's more, some categories of foreign nationals, namely those who have committed crimes, or who already have an outstanding order of removal on record, might not be eligible for bond at all.

 Issue 2: Presumption of Marriage in Proceedings Not Being Bona Fide

-That's a challenge for every applicant.
-One must supply documents showing an intention to form a life together (such as joint bank statements and lease agreements).
-Applicants who are in the U.S. already must pass an interview in which both halves of the couple undergo questioning.
+That's a challenge for all applicants.
+They must supply documents showing an intention to form a life together (such as joint bank statements and lease agreements).
+Applicants who are in the U.S. already must pass an interview in which both halves of the couple undergo questioning, in some cases in separate rooms, after which the answers are compared.

 But the challenge is even greater when the non-citizen has been placed into removal proceedings.
 That's because a presumption is raised that you entered into marriage solely to gain an immigration benefit for the non-citizen.
 In short, you would have to work harder than the average couple to come up with sufficiently convincing evidence that your marriage is the real thing.
 (Your time living together should be helpful for this.)

-You would need to clear this hurdle outside the court proceedings, by preparing and submitting a Form I-130 with attached documentation of a bona fide marriage to USCIS and waiting for its response.
-With any luck, that response will come before your next scheduled hearing.
+You would need to clear this hurdle outside the court proceedings, by preparing and submitting to USCIS a Form I-130 with attached documentation of a bona fide marriage, then waiting for its response.
+With any luck, that response will come before your next scheduled hearing before an immigration court judge.

 Issue 2: A Non-Citizen Who Entered the U.S. Illegally Cannot Adjust Status in Immigration Court Proceedings